knoerregaard/Learning-TypeScript/README.md

 'let' is a so called block-scoping variable.
 This means that it is not visible to the outside/nearest containing block.

-In the following example 'let b' is being declared inside an if block.
-Let is not visible to containing function.
+In the following example 'let b' is being declared inside an if block. 'let' is not visible to containing function.

 ```
 function fun(input: number) {